MnBT/Team-Skills/README.md

-<h1>Please look through my main professional skills as a front-end developer</h1>
+<h1>Please look through our main professional skills as a team</h1>
 <p>Make a request for complete list of skills or about details on specific one if interested</p>

 <h2>Front-End:</h2>